florinpop17/app-ideas/README.md

 ## Plans for the future

+We are planning to add more and more projects to this repository.
+For this, we need your help!
+Find out how to contribute below. 👇

-We are planning in the future to create a website where you can easily browse through the projects.
+We are also planning to create a website where you can easily browse through all of the projects.

 ## Contribution